citusdata/citus_docs/dist_tables/ddl.rst

 Reference Tables
 ~~~~~~~~~~~~~~~~

-The above method distributes tables into multiple horizontal shards, but it's also possible to distribute tables into a single shard and replicate it to every worker node.
-Tables distributed this way are called *reference tables.*  They are typically small non-partitioned tables which we want to locally join with other tables on any worker.
-One US-centric example is information about states.
+The above method distributes tables into multiple horizontal shards, but another possibility is distributing tables into a single shard and replicating the shard to every worker node.
+Tables distributed this way are called *reference tables.* They are used to store data that needs to be frequently accessed by multiple nodes in a cluster.

+Common candidates for reference tables include:

+* Smaller tables which need to join with larger distributed tables.
+* Tables in multi-tenant apps which lack a tenant id column or which aren't associated with a tenant.
+(In some cases, to reduce migration effort, users might even choose to make reference tables out of tables associated with a tenant but which currently lack a tenant id.)
+* Tables which need unique constraints across multiple columns and are small enough.

+For instance suppose a multi-tenant eCommerce site needs to calculate sales tax for transactions in any of its stores.
+Tax information isn't specific to any tenant.
+It makes sense to consolidate it in a shared table.
+A US-centric reference table might look like this:

 .. code-block:: postgresql